nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu.rst

 Use the DFU module to perform the following:

-* Obtain the update image from :ref:`nrf_desktop_config_channel` and store it in the appropriate flash memory partition.
+* Obtain the update image from :ref:`nrf_desktop_config_channel` and store it in the appropriate non-volatile memory partition.
-* Erase the flash memory partition in the background before storing the update image.
+* Erase the non-volatile memory partition in the background before storing the update image.

 Module events
 *************